PHorg Logo

 Summer, 1906

-Remains of the Palace Hotel from Montgomery and Market Streets.
+Remains of The Palace Hotel from Montgomery and Market Streets.

 PH Demolition